pandaritrl/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 **Build a Traffic Sign Recognition Project**

-The writeup is included a markdown in the jupyter notebook.
+The writeup is included as markdown in the jupyter notebook.
 Please refer to the markdown in jupyter notebook.